withaspirit/Sample-CRUD-Backend/README.md

 #### Class Descriptions

 All classes and almost all methods are fully documented.
+Below is are the class descriptions.

 <img src="images/all_classes.png" alt="Class Descriptions">

 #### Package Dependencies

+This diagram illustarates the relationship between the application's packages. org.json.simple is a [dependency](#technology).

 <img src="images/package-dependencies.png" alt="Package Overview">

 ### UML Class Diagrams

-The packages for the project are divided amongst the view, presenter, and model.
+The packages for the project are divided amongst the `view`, `presenter`, and `model` per the Model-View-Presenter design pattern. `backend` contains the main method.

 <details>
   <summary><b>Show Package Diagrams</b></summary>